Mohdtarik-ux/devops-project/README.md

-#webapp
+# devops-project
-this is my devops internship's project!
+this is my devops internship's project this is my new project (local change)